RED MOUNTAIN LOOKOUT

 Click for larger image

-Photos courtesy the Fire Lookout Museum and Gary Weber
+Photos courtesy the U.S. Forest Service, the Fire Lookout Museum, Gary Weber, and Craig Willis